 3. Hot Surface Ignition

 Hot surface ignition systems contain a hot surface igniter (HSI).
 The HSI includes a fork-like attachment, a plastic base, and two wires.
 When the thermostat signals heat to turn on, the fork attachment becomes hot.
 This temperature increase signals the gas valve to open, igniting the gas.

 Superior Furnace Repair & Replacement Services

-If your furnace won’t ignite, contact your local furnace experts at Horizon Services!
-Our HVAC technicians provide customers with same-day emergency furnace repair and furnace installation services.
+If your furnace won’t ignite, contact your local furnace experts at Horizon!
+Our technicians provide customers with same-day emergency furnace repair and furnace installation services.
+Our professionals offer heating repair services in Trenton, NJ and other areas.
 When you find yourself in a tight spot and don’t know what to do, we’re here to fix the problem and put your mind at ease.
 Learn more about when to call for furnace repairs on our website, or call us at 1-800-642-4419 to speak with a technician.